Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Timburr.md

 ---
 Ability1: Guts
 Ability2: Sheer Force
+Baby: 'No'
+BookImageName: HOME532.png
+BookShinyImageName: HOME532_s.png
 BoxSprite: SRD-BoxSprite-timburr.png
+DexCategory: Muscular Pokemon
+DexDescription: They carry a big log as a tool and as a weapon.
+You may see them helping with construction work as they strive to challenge their strength.
+When it can swing the log without problems it is close to evolve.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 6
+  Feet: 2.0
+  Meters: 0.6
 HiddenAbility: Iron Fist
 HomeSprite: SRD-HomeSprite-timburr.png
 Learnset: '[[SRD-Timburr-Learnset]]'
 Legendary: 'No'
 Name: Timburr
 Number: 532
+PrimaryEggGroup: Human-Like
+SecondaryEggGroup: ''
 Sprite: timburr.png
 Type1: Fighting
 Type2: ''
+Weight:
+  Hectograms: 125
+  Kilograms: 12.5
+  Pounds: 27.6
 ---

 #PokeroleSRD/Pokedex